EURUSD Is Possibly Bullish | Action Forex

 What the possible outcomes are

+In our most likely scenario, the EURUSD pair may attempt to recover towards the first resistance level of 1.17662.

+If the pair surpasses the first resistance level, we should expect a continued surge towards the second resistance level of 1.18001.

-Alternatively, if the price reverses, then it could reach the first support level of 1.17001.
+Alternatively, the EURUSD pair may decline to the first support level of 1.17332.

 Key levels